 Expert guidance for inducing lactation, relactation, and co-lactation now covered by insurance

-When your insurance plan covers my services, the first consultation regarding each parent/baby dyad includes a modest administrative fee to be paid upfront out-of-pocket.
+When your insurance plan covers my services, the first consultation regarding each parent/baby dyad includes a modest administrative fee of $195 to be paid upfront out-of-pocket.
 Subsequent consultations for a parent/baby dyad should not require any additional out-of-pocket costs.

 Frequently Asked Questions

-The only way to know for sure if your plan is covered is to check using the TLN link above.
-At the time of this writing, covered plans include most Blue Cross Blue Shield PPO, Anthem PPO, VA CCN, PNOA (logo on card), and Multiplan (logo on card).
+Plans covering both in-person and telehealth include most Blue Cross Blue Shield PPO, Anthem PPO, VA CCN, PNOA (logo on card), and Multiplan (logo on card) plans..

-United does not cover telehealth through TLN.
+United and Aetna plans are generally covered for in-person only.
+They do not cover telehealth through TLN.

 The administrative fee helps me to get compensated at the same level for my clients covered by insurance as those who are self-pay.
 But it also benefits you, the parent.
 One concern holding me back from extending my coverage with insurance was that my past clients covered by insurance often had poorer outcomes than my self-pay clients.
 I believe this is because my self-pay clients were required to make a higher level of commitment to their lactation plan by making an upfront financial investment -- they had more skin in the game, so to speak.